 The pastel shades of peach roses are often given as a sign of appreciation or gratitude.
 ‘Medallion’ and ‘Brandy’ hybrid tea varieties produce beautiful peach blooms.

 ‘Citrus Splash’ is the gorgeous multicolored rose you need in your garden.

 Light pink roses can be used to communicate a variety of emotions including grace, joy and admiration.
 I enjoy growing the highly fragrant ‘Abraham Darby’, which is another David Austin shrub rose.
 ‘Bewitched’ is my favorite hybrid tea light pink rose.

-Bi-colored roses also have special meanings, like the red and white roses of ‘Double Delight’, which mean unity.
+Bi-colored roses also have special meanings, like the red and white roses of ‘Double Delight’, which symbolize unity.

-Whether you give roses from your garden or from the florist, there is a rose color that can express the emotions you wish to communicate.
+Whether you give a gift of roses from your garden or from the florist, there is a rose color meaning that can express the emotions you wish to communicate.